The puzzle conjecture for the cohomology of two-step flag manifolds: The general bijection

 \begin{lemma} Let $P$ be a single-row puzzle with border $(c_1,u^p,v^p,c_2)$, and let $u^0 \xra{1} u^1 \xra{1} \cdots \xra{1} u^p$ be a right-increasing Pieri chain.
 Let $(c_1,u^t,v^t,c_2)$ be the border of $\Phi^{u^t}(P)$ for each $t \in [0,p]$.
 Then $v^0 \xra{1} v^1 \xra{1} \cdots \xra{1} v^p$ is a Pieri chain. \end{lemma}

-Before we prove Lemma~\ref{lem:chain}, we emphasize that the produced Pieri chain $v^0 \xra{1} v^1 \xra{1} \cdots \xra{1} v^p$ is not necessarily right increasing, which is to say that the propagation paths can {\em cross}.
+Before we prove Lemma~\ref{lem:chain}, we emphasize that the produced Pieri chain $v^0 \xra{1} v^1 \xra{1} \cdots \xra{1} v^p$ is not necessarily right increasing; when this occurs, we say that the propagation paths {\em cross}.
 In addition, the lemma is false without the assumption that the Pieri chain $u^0 \xra{1} u^1 \xra{1} \cdots \xra{1} u^p$ is right increasing.
 These points are essential to how propagation paths are allowed to cross each other in a controlled way.

 \begin{proof} Since $\Phi^{u^{t-1}}(P) = \Phi^{u^{t-1}}(\Phi^{u^t}(P))$ by Lemma~\ref{lem:factor}, it follows from the definition of $\Phi$ in section~\ref{sec:propagation} that $v^{t-1} \xra{1} v^t$ for each $t \in [1,p]$.
 Let $(i_t,j_t)$ be the index of $u^{t-1} \xra{1} u^t$, and let $(k_t,l_t)$ be the index of $v^{t-1} \xra{1} v^t$ for each $t$.
 Then we have $j_1 < j_2 < \dots < j_p$ by assumption, and Lemma~\ref{lem:indexieq} implies that $i_t \leq l_t$ and $k_t < j_t$ for each $t$.
 Let $1 \leq s < t \leq p$; we must show that $k_s < l_t$.
 If $j_{t-1} \leq i_t$, then this is true because $k_s < j_s \leq j_{t-1} \leq i_t \leq l_t$.
 Otherwise it follows from Lemma~\ref{lem:chainorder} that $u^{t-1} \xra{1} u^{t}$ has type E, so Lemma~\ref{lem:indexieq} implies that $j_t-1 \leq l_t$.
 In this case we obtain $k_s < j_s \leq j_t-1 \leq l_t$, as required. \end{proof}